FengD/project-geoloc/README.md

 # project-geoloc

 ## Introduction
 Our project which name is geoloc is a game like orienteering.
-During your play you need to answer the questions step by step to achieve the final goal.
+During your play, you need to answer the questions step by step to achieve the final goal.
 It shows you a place on the google map and you need to go to that place to find out the answer of the question which asked by the system.
 If your answer is correct you could get a new question, if not you need to try to find out another response.

 This documents gives you the instructions of how to install and to use this application.